haroonabbasi/PortScout/README.md

-# PortScout - Advanced Port Manager
+# PortRegistry - Advanced Port Manager

-PortScout is a powerful utility for developers to manage local ports.
+PortRegistry is a powerful utility for developers to manage local ports.
 It provides a unified view of system processes, Docker containers, and static Docker Compose files, allowing you to identify conflicts and manage your development environment efficiently.

 ## 🚀 Key Features